cakephp/bakery.cakephp.org/2018/10/01/cakephp_3612_released.rst

 * Schema generation for MySQL binary types has been improved.
 Arbitrary sized columns are now handled correctly.
 * Undefined controller properties now emit warnings when accessed.
-This prevents 'invalid method call on null' type errors.
+This prevents 'invalid method call on false' type errors.
 * ``Response`` now checks ``disabled_functions`` before trying to set request timeout to 0.
 * Re-rendering an email message no longer rotates the message-id.